4meta5/notes/Principles/Principles.md

 - Closed-minded people lack a deep sense of humility.

 # ORGANIZE LATER / RANDOM

+Because our educational system is hung up on precision, the art of being good at approximations is insufficiently valued.
+This impedes conceptual thinking.
+For example, when asked to multiply 38 by 12, most people do it the slow and hard way rather than simply rounding 38 up to 40, rounding 12 down to 10, and quickly determining that the answer is about 400.

 I believe in **due process** and **checks and balances**.
 These ideas may seem abstract, but consider the way by which most people make decisions or come to conclusions.
 Instead of concluding something one way or another, I prefer to reserve judgement and keep an open mind until I have all the facts.
 Even then, I consider the possibility that I am wrong.
 This is what I mean by *due process*. *Checks and balances* in this context refers to my preference to get a diversity of opinions before making a decision or coming to a conclusion.
 These opinions are weighted according to believability (which should be established based on historical *data*).